BTunney92/pands-project2021/README.md

 The data set consists of 150 records, broken down into five traits as below;

   (i) Species of Iris (50 Samples each)
-     - Iris setosa
-     - Iris virginica
-     - Iris versicolor
+     - Iris setosa, Iris virginica & Iris versicolor

   (ii)  Sepal width in cm